kjonina/B8IT110/README.md

 - Created several functions to build graphs
 - Created a sophisticated split to insure that all cryptocurrencies will be split on 80/20 rather than year.

+23rd  June
+##### Beautiful Soup

+Working with Beautiful Soup to scrape the Yahoo Finance to present the user with a list of possible cryptocurrencies to pick.

+Created unittests for it too.

+FURTHER: need to extract the info

+##### If not in the list

+Also tried to create a condition that is the written ticket is not in the cryptolist, then the user has to resubmit the ticket.

+FURTHER: the insert is saved locally and not globally.
+Need to get that input out the function.

+##### Django Tutorial

+Half-way through a tutorial, need to fix environment on the computer and in the project.